-All parents, especially those who had experience with their own teeth being straightened, are concerned about whether their children will need orthodontic treatment.
+All parents, especially those who have experience with their own teeth being straightened, are concerned about whether their children will need orthodontic treatment.

-Orthodontists like Dr. Song have years of additional training and experience using a wide variety of tools and techniques to help patients with every kind of challenge with teeth coming in crooked or crowded.
+Orthodontists like Dr. Song have years of additional training and experience using a wide variety of tools and techniques to help patients with every kind of challenge, including teeth coming in crooked or crowded.
 Like every adult, each child’s oral health condition is different and, depending on whether preventive measures or treatments are early enough and aftercare is effective, a negative outcome can be avoided.

 The second most common disease is cavities (only colds are more frequent), but periodontal disease (the infection of the gums that can cause loss of teeth) is the bigger issue.
 Anyone whose permanent teeth do not come in perfectly will likely have regular dental problems, especially if they are not taught how to brush and floss effectively from an early age.

 In some milder cases, Invisalign could be applicable.
-As part of this treatment, clear plastic aligner trays can be worn, which can be taken out when eating or drinking, so there would be no dietary restrictions.
+As part of this treatment, clear plastic aligner trays are worn, which can be taken out when eating or drinking, so there would be no dietary restrictions.
 The trays gradually move the teeth into the correct positions while remaining unnoticeable and preventing the need for brackets or wires.

 Set an appointment today with Dr. Song to assess your child’s orthodontic needs.
 The earlier that orthodontic issues are caught, the easier they are to treat.
 Having braces at a young age, while it can be an inconvenience, sets your child up for a bright future of straight, easy-to-clean teeth.
 We look forward to giving your child a sparkling smile.